top of page

 From the commencement of the business there have been only three people who have controlled the quality of the products produced by the business, James Charles Granger, D’Arcy James Granger and James Alan Granger.

-The turn of the century saw the worst ever drought cause significant damage and tree loss for the business and J C Granger’s turned to overseas suppliers for their prune supplies when the national production of Australian prunes had fallen well below national demand.
+The turn of the century saw the worst ever drought cause significant damage and tree loss for the business and J C Granger’s turned to overseas suppliers for their prune supplies when the annual production of Australian prunes had fallen well below national demand.